Jolinda-hub/Hello-World/README.md

 Hey there!

-I'm Jolie and I'm frenemies with Python!
+I'm Joli and I'm frenemies with Python!
 Besties with anything SQL though! 😍

 Welcome to my GitHub profile!
 I'm a budding Freelance DataOps Engineer, excited to dive into the world of data and cloud technologies.